Skip to main content

 Financial Aid

 Harvard University practices need-blind admissions, meaning Harvard does not factor in an applicant’s financial need in the slightest while evaluating applications.
-As such, Harvard is committed to meeting 100% of demonstrated need and has had a “no-loan” policy since 2007, in which it eliminated any form of loan for students in need of financial assistance, instead opting to cover the cost of attendance for students with grants and scholarships.
+As such, Harvard is committed to meeting 100% of demonstrated need and has had a “no-loan” policy since 2007, when it eliminated any form of loan for students in need of financial assistance, instead opting to cover the cost of attendance for students with grants and scholarships.

 The Top 10 Non-Ivy League Schools in Massachusetts

-1. Massachusetts Institute of Technology
+1. Massachusetts Institute of Technology | MIT

 Location: Cambridge, MA

-Acceptance Rate: 4%
+Acceptance Rate: 4.6%

-Undergraduate Enrollment: 4,600
+Undergraduate Enrollment: 4,535

 Located in Cambridge, the same town as Harvard, MIT is placed in a vibrant community of scholars and intellectuals.
-MIT is renowned for its emphasis on STEM-fields, fostering a culture of innovation that has led to some world-changing innovations in computing, artificial intelligence, nanotechnology, the development of MRI, and even space exploration, such as contributing to the design of the Lunar Module that first landed on the moon.
+MIT is renowned for its emphasis on STEM fields, fostering a culture of innovation that has led to some world-changing innovations in computing, artificial intelligence, nanotechnology, the development of MRI, and even space exploration, such as contributing to the design of the Lunar Module that first landed on the moon.

-And while it may seem like students at MIT have massive shoes to fill, the truth is that MIT’s culture of innovation extends itself to each and every student, and students are always encouraged to defy boundaries and collaborate across disciplines.
-This is seen in unique programs such as the OpenCourseWare Initiative, which gives students online access to MIT’s library of lecture notes, assignments, and exams, an Independent Activities Period in which students engage in a month-long term in January to pursue a non-traditional subject or independent study of their choosing, and access to various laboratories in fields such as Artificial Intelligence, Poverty Action, Games, Media, and more.
+This spirit of innovation is seen in unique programs such as the OpenCourseWare Initiative, which gives students online access to MIT’s library of course content; an Independent Activities Period in which students engage in a monthlong term in January to pursue a non-traditional subject or independent study of their choosing; and access to various laboratories in fields such as Artificial Intelligence, Poverty Action, Games, Media, and more.

-2. Olin College of Engineering
+2. Franklin W. Olin College of Engineering | Olin

 Location: Needham, MA

-Undergraduate Enrollment: 300
+Undergraduate Enrollment: 400

 Olin College of Engineering is a unique engineering institution located in Needham, MA, right outside of Boston.
-Founded as recently as 1997, this small specialized school is among the best in the country in terms of its engineering education, which combines experiential learning, creativity, collaboration, and entrepreneurship.
-Due to the small student body, classes are specifically intimate, giving students the opportunity to build meaningful relationships with their peers and faculty, which only continues to enhance the individual learning process that Olin cultivates.
+Founded fairly recently, in 1997, this small specialized school is among the best in the country in terms of its engineering education, which combines experiential learning, creativity, collaboration, and entrepreneurship.

 3. Williams College